htcondor/htcondor/docs/admin-manual/security.rst

 shared secret in this context is referred to as the pool password.

-Before a daemon can use password authentication, the pool password must be stored on the daemon’s local machine.
+Before a daemon can use password authentication, the pool password must be stored on the daemon's local machine.
 On Unix, the password will be placed in a file defined by the configuration variable ``SEC_PASSWORD_FILE`` :index:`SEC_PASSWORD_FILE`.
 This file will be accessible only by the UID that HTCondor is started as.
 On Windows,